-For her doctoral research, Heather is continuing her work on squid biodiversity, supported by an AUT Vice-Chancellor’s Doctoral Scholarship.
+For her doctoral research, Heather continued her work on squid biodiversity, supported by an AUT Vice-Chancellor’s Doctoral Scholarship.

 “Taxonomy is necessary for all other research, especially ecology and conservation.
 Scientists have to know what species they’re working with to be able to do anything.
-For my thesis, I’m using integrative taxonomy to study a few obscure squid families, which are highly abundant in the ocean but not well studied.
+For my thesis, I used integrative taxonomy to study a few obscure squid families, which are highly abundant in the ocean but not well studied.
 This research will help improve our understanding of cephalopods here in New Zealand, and globally.”

 While she had originally planned to return to Canada for her PhD, Heather decided to stay at AUT because she had found the perfect supervisor.